GS1 digital link resolver explained

 When a resolver receives a digital link, it can redirect to online resources or APIs, provide data content directly (which should be the exception rather than the norm), or redirect to another resolver.
 This redirection is similar to how queries are made on the web, which are redirected multiple times before reaching their destination.

-This allows different actors, such as brand owners, retailers, and consumers, to scan the same QR code and access specific web pages or trigger particular functions based on their needs.
+This allows different actors, such as brand owners, retailers, and consumers, to scan the same QR code and access a specific web page or trigger particular functions based on their needs.

 For example, for food products, it can link to traceability additional data, nutritional information, and packaging recycling instructions For consumer electronics items, it can link to resources like instruction manuals and how-to videos.